Register for our Dec 19th Webinar: Beyond the Perimeter: Achieving Comprehensive API Security

 • Decreasing costs by fixing vulnerable APIs quicker with less friction: API vulnerabilities are different from traditional software vulnerabilities, which is why traditional vulnerability management tools cannot spot them.
 API vulnerabilities are almost always business logic-based, and because each API is unique, they are all in essence zero-day vulnerabilities.
 Security leaders need a solution that can do “double duty” to discover API vulnerabilities as early and quickly as possible in the development process and also reduce the effort required to fix vulnerabilities once discovered.

-• Eliminating potential costly regulatory fines: Organizations spend a lot to build and maintain compliance practices, and those costs go up if they have to pay regulatory fines.
+• Eliminating potential costly regulatory fines: Organizations spend a lot to build and maintain data security compliance practices, and those costs go up if they have to pay regulatory fines.
 I’s no surprise that in the API security realm regulators are starting to realize the implications of insecure and unknown APIs.
 PCI DSS and NIST have begun implementing API-related mandates, as have the New York Department of Financial Services and the Australian Government.
 Even regulatory bodies that don’t yet definitively identify the need for API security can still institute fines tied to poor API visibility or threat detection, particularly if a PII loss occurs.

 • Protecting APIs without adding headcount: Security leaders face the trifecta of tight budgets, already over-tasked teams, and an industry security skills shortage, so adding headcount to accommodate new security use cases is rarely an option.
 But even though you can’t add more bodies, that doesn’t mean you can avoid the work of implementing new security measures to protect the business.
 API security is one of the arenas where organizations simply cannot afford to take a “wait and see” approach.
 Security leaders need to ensure that they can address API security concerns without needing to bring in an army of new team members to support it.
 Leveraging advanced artificial intelligence and machine learning models to automate manual workloads at scale can make security teams exponentially more efficient